debreczeniandras/symfony-docs/components/browser_kit.rst

     After making a request, subsequent requests will make the client to reboot the kernel.
-This clears the security token, detaches Doctrine entities, etc. Read more about :ref:`making multiple requests in the same test`.
+This clears the security token, detaches Doctrine entities, etc. Read more about :ref:`making multiple requests in the same test <testing-multiple-requests-in-one-test>`.

 The :method:`Symfony\\Component\\BrowserKit\\AbstractBrowser::jsonRequest` method,
 which defines the same arguments as the ``request()`` method, is a shortcut to